finbarrtimbers/finbarrtimbers.github.io/_posts/2023-02-27-llms-not-trained-enough.md

 If you’re reading this, and you have thoughts on this, please reach out.
 I’m probably missing something 😊.
 Or- if you’re at one of these companies and this is what you do, please let me know as well.

-I am still looking for a job as a research engineer working with LLMs, so if this post interested you in me, let me know.
+This was [discussed on HN](https://news.ycombinator.com/item?id=35344192), if you're interested in what they had to say.